 “I don’t want you to be like me,” the fellow next to him replied.

 “Yeah, you’re my uncle,” the first man answered, shaking his head.

 Van and I came back to Rialto Row for the night.
 We each felt another wave come on as we looked around the room at the mural painted along the walls, the art all around us.
 Van left to go trip in his van and listen to Ever Since I Lost my Mind.
 I spent much of the early morning laying on the couch, muttering sleep deprived nothings into an audio recorder.

 The effect of the drug faded, and as the sun began to rise, I grabbed a bicycle I’d seen in the backyard and went riding around the quiet streets of Charleston on that calm, warm, Sunday morning.
 The morning birds flew through the sunlight, singing the city awake.

 The neighborhoods I peddled around were silent and serene.
-Riding a bike around Charleston, South Carolina is how every acid trip should end.
-Mostly for logistical reasons, though, that’s not quite possible.
+Riding a bicycle around Charleston, South Carolina is how every acid trip should end.
+For mostly logistical reasons, that’s not quite possible.

 I got lost for an hour or two before I found my way back to the compound.
 I slept that whole day on the couch in the Rialto Row house, only ever waking long enough to croak “whatsup” when people came walking through.
-I awoke long enough to give Van a hug goodbye before he climbed into his van, and drove home to Columbia.
+I awoke long enough to give Van the Good a hug goodbye before he climbed into his van and drove home to Columbia.